FusionAuth/fusionauth-site/astro/src/content/articles/oauth/complete-list-oauth-grants.md

 ---
-title: The Complete List Of OAuth 2 Grants
+title: The Complete List of OAuth 2 Grants
 description: Sure, you know the Authorization Code grant and the Client Credentials grant, but what other OAuth grants are there?
 image: articles/complete-oauth-grants/complete-oauth-grants.png
 author: Ravgeet Dhillon